dezhidki/Tommy/README.md

 ### Some notes about the writer

 * **The writer does not currently preserve the layout of the original document!** This is to save size and keep things simple for now.
+* Check out [Style info](./style.md) for information on what style Tommy uses to output TOML
 * The writer only uses basic strings for complex keys (i.e. no literal strings).

 ## Optional extensions